aabdulk862/paint-clone/README.md

 # paint-clone-js
- Microsoft Paint clone made with html, css, and javascript
+ Paint tool made with html, css, and javascript.
+Allows user save canvas as an image and to local storage.